The Complete Guide to AI Medical Scribes (2026): How They Work & Which to Choose

 Where the Time Goes

 The breakdown happens at the same point in every practice.
 The encounter ends, the patient leaves.
-The clinician now has 15 minutes of conversation that needs to become a SOAP note with ICD-10 codes before the next patient walks in.
+The clinician now has 15 minutes or more of conversation that needs to become a SOAP note with ICD-10 codes before the next patient walks in.
 That gap is where documentation debt builds.

 Why Current Workarounds Fall Short